battleaxedotco/tool-docs/docs/timelord/frame-tools.md

 ### Add frame

 Creates new blank frames after the currently selected frames.
-Any following frames will be pushed to make room for this new frames.
+Any following frames will be pushed to make room for these new frames.

 <Screenshot
     url="/timelord/icon/frame-delete.svg"